Ep. 154 – Tips to Start Your Chestnut Orchard

 First, to set the stage, let’s review the main high-level types of chestnuts before diving into the varieties.

-American chestnuts (Castanea dentata) are the very large chestnut trees that were (mostly) wiped out by the blight in the early 1900’s.
-Some pure American chestnuts exist but they are extremely susceptible to blight.
+American chestnuts (Castanea dentata for those of you who like the Latin taxonomy name) are the very large chestnut trees that were (mostly) wiped out by the blight in the early 1900’s.
+Some pure American chestnuts still exist but they are extremely susceptible to blight.

 Chinese chestnuts (Castanea mollissima) and their varieties are widely available They are highly blight resistant.
 The trees do not grow as tall or wide as American chestnuts, and they are more rounded in shape.
 They tend to pollinate earlier and drop chestnuts earlier (in Kansas they drop nuts starting in early September, with most dropped by early October).
 The nuts are medium sized, and lighter brown in color.
-Some people think that the chestnuts are more starchy.
+Some people think that the chestnuts taste more starchy than other types of chestnuts.

 European chestnuts (Castanea sativa) are grown throughout Europe and the Mediterranean.
-They have flavorful nuts and are more marketable.
+They reportedly have flavorful nuts, that are sweeter and less starchy than Chinese chestnuts, and are more marketable.
 European chestnut trees are susceptible to blight unless they are crossed with other types.
 It seems like most of them are crossed with Japanese varieties rather than Chinese or American varieties.
 These hybrids usually have French or Italian names.
-These hybrids are the main types of chestnuts in the North, especially in Michigan (according to Michigan State University).
+These hybrids are the main types of chestnuts grown commercially in Michigan (according to Michigan State University).

 Japanese chestnuts (Castanea crenata) are highly blight resistant and have large nuts.
 They are often crossed with European varieties.

-I do not have much experience with European and Japanese hybrids but I have ordered some Japanese hybrids from Twisted Tree Farm to try out.
+I do not have much experience with European and Japanese hybrids but I have ordered some Japanese hybrid seedlings from Twisted Tree Farm to try out, to see how well they adapt to Kansas climate.
+I am also sprouting some European/Japanese hybrids from seed.

 Chinese vs Hybrid Chestnuts

 I have frequently had customers be turned off by Chinese chestnuts.
-Much of this is because of the view that Chinese chestnuts are inferior to the other chestnuts.
+Many people have the view that Chinese chestnuts are inferior to the other chestnuts.
 They think that they want American chestnuts or hybrids.
-Much of this is a lack of telling the “story”.
+Chinese chestnut seedlings sell for less than named varieties or hybrid seedlings.
+But much of this is a lack of telling the “story”.

 Why does everyone want Dunstan Chestnuts?